Who We Are

-For more than 130 years, Summit County Children Services, serving Summit County, Ohio, has provided a safety net for abused and neglected children.
-Our goal is to ensure that every child under our care has the opportunity to grow up in a safe and loving environment, whether that is with the biological parents, relatives, foster care or adoptive parents.
+For more than 140 years, Summit County Children Services (SCCS), serving Summit County, Ohio, has provided a safety net for abused and neglected children.
+Our goal is to ensure that children in Summit County have the ability to grow up in a safe environment.

-The most critical service we provide is our 24-Hour Child Abuse Hotline (330) 434-5437, which enables interested parties to anonymously report concerns regarding suspected child abuse or neglect.
-These reports are carefully investigated, and children are evaluated for placement with relatives or foster care, when necessary.
+One of the most critical service we provide is our 24-Hour Child Abuse Hotline (330) 434-KIDS (5437), which enables interested parties to anonymously report concerns regarding suspected child abuse or neglect.
+These reports are carefully investigated to assess safety and risk of children.

 Learn more about the vital work that SCCS does to improve the lives of children who have been abused or neglected.
 View our child services and learn how you can help.